TV Meteorologist

 Why will it snow at 27° for hours, and then while it is still 27° change to sleet/snow mix

-Asked by Krissy almost 9 years ago
+Asked by Krissy over 9 years ago

 Excellent question, Krissy.
 Snow occurs when the temperature is below 32 from the surface of the earth to as high as 10,000 feet.
 Sleet occurs when a warm layer of air develops in between the ground and the formation zone so the snowflake melts and refreezes in the cold layer next to the ground.